lsst-it/ittn-026/index.rst

 ---------------

-In the following image, I will include information of the PDUs installed by each rack in the BDC.
+In the following image, I will include information of the PDUs installed by each rack in the Datacenter

+At the moment we do not have 2 PDUs per rack and we have plans to complete all racks with 2 PDUs, as they are necessary to have main and backup.

+Rows A and B have 2 independent electrical circuits to each other.